ADaMiller14/Pi-In-the-Sky/README.md

 __March 6 - Day 30__

-We finished the biscuit and set up the pi to run the code on boot.
+We finished the biscuit and set up the Pi to run the code on boot.

 __March 9 - Day 31__

-We figured out how to install the pi (hang it from the second floor) and began to make the final arrangement of the other components inside the house.
+We figured out how to install the Pi (hang it from the second floor) and began to make the final arrangement of the other components inside the house.

 __March 10 - Day 32__

 Aidan began working on the PCB circuit, and Cade continued arranging (and creating fastenings for) the components.

+__March 12 - Day 33__

+Aidan waited in line to cut out the PCB, and Cade almost finished the aranging.
+The arranging now depends on the position of the PCB relative to the Pi.